Tulay-Kahel/Tulay-Kahel-Project/README.md

 ## Project Befits
 ### Immediate Benefits
-- Encourage employees to report (either in person or via the webapp) as they’ll be aware that the company assists VAWC victims
+- Encourage employees to report (either in person or via the webapp) as they’ll be aware that the company assists VAW-affected individuals/survivors
 - Enable companies/employers to assist and help report VAWC cases among their employees
 - Enable employee well-being
 - Improve company/employer publicity and reputation